Skip to Main Content

 ed.*, Cengage Learning, 2017.

-Scholarly ejournal in database
+Scholarly e-journal article in database

 Hannah, Daniel K. “The Private Life, the Public Stage: Henry James in Recent Fiction.”
 Journal of Modern Literature, vol. 30,